Emurgo/oura/book/src/sinks/aws_s3.md

 - `Cbor`: the S3 object will contain the raw, unmodified CBOR value in binary format.
 The content type of the object in this case will be "application/cbor".
 - `CborHex`: the S3 object will contain the CBOR payload of the block encoded as a hex string.
 The content type of the object in this case will be "text/plain".
+- `Json`: the S3 object will contain block encoded as a json string.
+The content type of the object in this case will be "application/json".

 ## Metadata